 Ideally, experts say we should brush our cat’s teeth every day.
 If that seems unrealistic, aim for three times a week to keep your kitty’s chompers and gums clean and healthy.
-It’s best to start this habit when your cat is still a kitten to get them used to accepting the intrusion.
+It’s best to start this habit when your cat is still a kitten to get them used to accepting the procedure.

 You can buy toothpaste specifically for cats or make homemade cat toothpaste, which is easy, has few ingredients that you may already have on hand, and takes only a few minutes.

-By D.I.Y. kitty toothpaste, you can ensure it has only natural, healthy ingredients and no chemicals.
+With D.I.Y. kitty toothpaste, you can ensure it has only natural, healthy ingredients and no chemicals.
 It’s also more earth-friendly, as you are reducing the plastic packaging waste and shipping emissions that come with store-bought brands.